Markus96/Project-1-Mark-Eddy-American-Diner-UK/README.md

 ![Subscriptions-form on contact page](Subscribe_to_newsmail_and_contact.png)

-On the contact page, the User finds my email and my phonenumber.
+On the contact page, the User finds my email and my phonenumber, along with the address and a google map to show where it is Again wanted to keep it simple with a image of the diner interior in the background
-They may also subscribe to a weekly email with commersial material.
-As the User surely have further questions and a newborn passion for photography, they will be eager to recieve emails with relevant links.
-I also assure them their personal data is safe with me.

-### Existing Features

 - __Navigation Bar__

 ![navbar](navigation.png)

-- Featured on all three pages, the full responsive navigation bar includes links to the Home page, Gallery and Contact page and is identical in each page to allow for easy navigation.
+Our full responsive navigation bar ensures smooth navigation across all pages.
+Here’s how it works:

+1. Consistent Links: Whether you’re on the Home page, Gallery, or Contact page, the navigation bar remains identical.
+You’ll find direct links to each section, making it easy to switch between pages.

-- When the screen size is, and is smaller than 768px the navbar turns into an bar-icon to save space in the header.
+2. Mobile-Friendly: When the screen size is smaller than 768px, the navigation bar transforms into a compact bar icon.
+This space-saving design ensures a seamless experience even on smaller screens.

-- This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the "back" button.

 ## Testing

 ![menu bar missing and three columns of photos](<The navigation menu is not showing.png>)

-I have used Dev-tools in Google Chrome to check how the pages respond to diffrent sizes.
+I used W3schools to validate the code
-For example I have done a lot of testing to get the gallery-page to work good.
-I also wanted the navigation bar to become an burger-menu for the smaller screen-sizes.
-Here we see that the buger nav-toggle is missing, We also see there being three columns of photos, at these smaller sizes I want them to be only two, and on 768px and smaller I want only one column.

-I was finally able to solve this by changeing the order of the media-querries from biggest to smallest screen-size within the stylesheet.

 ![Responsive on all browsers tested](responsive_on_firefox_oprah_edge_chrome.png) The Webpage is responsive on all web-browsers i have tested it in, even the subscription-form on the contact page is working properly.
-Microsoft Edge, Firefox, Oprah and Chrome.
+Microsoft Edge, Chrome.

 ![In this image we see the form working well in all browsers.](<Skärmbild 2024-03-15 194856.png>)